Gluesticks Blog

 hostess cupcake cookie cut in half

-Store in an airtight container, or cover the baking sheet with plastic wrap once the glaze has set up.
+Store in an airtight container at room temperature, or cover the baking sheet with plastic wrap once the glaze has set up.

 chocolate marshmallow cookie on parchment paper